ztc0611/Ren-py-Animalese/README.md

-# Ren'py version Readme
+# Ren'py-Animalese Readme
-## Files that must be moved into another project in order to function:
+Files that must be moved into another project in order to function:

 * The full "pydub" folder
 * the full "audio" folder